kylebakerio/a-console/README.md

 Check out index.html for some examples.

 ## further things that I might add or accept pull requests for:
+  - when scrolling, stop new content from causing auto-scroll down
   - inclusive/exclusive filter
   - make stack traces toggle/revealable
   - per-line font size (would be very easy to implement, but low priority, not sure anyone would use this feature)